PPP Loan Forgiveness Update – H.R. 7010

-As important and beneficial changes have been made pertaining to the rules of the Paycheck Protection Program (PPP) loan forgiveness, we created a video to inform your of the latest updates.
+As important and beneficial changes have been made pertaining to the rules of the Paycheck Protection Program (PPP) loan forgiveness, we created a video to inform you of the latest updates.
 In our video, our founding partner and practice management expert, Jay Shorr, walks you through the H.R.
-7010 Bill our senate has passed on May 28, 2020, amending the CARES Act.
+7010 Bill the senate passed on May 28, 2020, amending the CARES Act.
 There are several key aspects of the loan forgiveness provisions of the PPP.
 Here are the key provisions of the amendment:

-The maturity date of the loans will now be a minimum of 5 years (vs. 2 years).
-The actual term will be as mutually agreed between the lender and borrower.
+- The maturity date of the loans will now be a minimum of 5 years (vs. 2 years).
+The actual term will be as mutually agreed upon between the lender and borrower.

 We are very pleased to see the House and Senate act swiftly on these important issues.
 We are still awaiting final guidelines concerning adjudication of the loan forgiveness aspects of the PPP from the SBA and Department of Treasury, however, this amendment to the law will provide much needed additional relief to small businesses.

 Ready to get started and ignite your aesthetic practice’s growth?Schedule Free Consult

 Shorr Solutions is an award-winning practice management consulting company with offices in South and Central Florida.
 We work with aesthetic medical practices in all 50 states of the U.S. to help them strengthen the operational, financial, and administrative health of their business.
 With decades of industry experience, our father-daughter partners, Jay Shorr and Mara Shorr, lead our knowledgeable team of experts to assist practices in the aesthetic medical fields increase efficiency, increase revenue, and decrease their costs.

 We let you focus on what you LOVE to do: practice medicine.Learn About Our Services